TRENDING SEARCHES

 Hand sanitizers should be used as a substitute when washing hands with soap and water may not be possible.
 These provide good enough protection and are portable to be used on the go.
 However, you should wash your hands when they are soiled or visibly dirty, when you plan to eat and after eating, and before and after using a washroom.
 Additionally, hand rubs may not be very effective against harmful chemicals like pesticides, and one should opt for soap and water after exposure to these.

-This OSHA resource throws more light on when to use sanitizers.
+This OSHA resource throws more light on.
 It includes CDC’s hand hygiene recommendations as well.

 A.